 2. Never turn down an invitation

 Of course it makes sense to attend relevant sector and industry events, but the best freelancers see any invitation as an opportunity to build their brand.

 “I met one of my clients, who runs a coffee business, at my daughter’s sing and sign class.
 There seem to be a lot of entrepreneurs setting up at the moment so make sure you get out there and tell everyone what you do.”

 3. Carve out a niche

-Annette Henry has two passions - interior design and social media - and she’s now lucky enough to combine both after completing our Associate Programme.
+Annette Henry has two passions - interior design and social media - and she’s now lucky enough to combine both after completing our Advanced Diploma.